September 17

 Heel Pain from Achilles Tendonitis

-And then, there is posterior heel pain, and it is associated with either Achilles tendonitis or “pump bump” to the heel bone.
-In this situation, the tightness to the posterior calf muscles lead to inflammation at the Achilles tendon insertion into the calcaneus.
-Anatomically, a muscle group becomes a tendon, which then attaches to bone.
-So if your muscles are tight, you are predisposed to strain and inflammation to the tendon at its point of insertion to that bone.
-In the treatment of Achilles tendonitis, ice and stretching is the goal standard to getting patients back on their feet.
-Patient’s activities have to be modified to allow the tendon to rest.
-Preventive care includes a regimen of a long-term stretching on a daily basis to prevent the condition returning.
+Then, there is posterior heel pain, and it is associated with either Achilles tendonitis or a “pump bump” to the heel bone.
+In this situation, the tightness to the posterior calf muscles leads to inflammation at the Achilles tendon insertion into the calcaneus.
+Anatomically, a muscle group becomes a tendon, which then attaches to the bone.
+So, if your muscles are tight, you are predisposed to strain and inflammation of the tendon at its point of insertion into that bone.
+In the treatment of Achilles tendonitis, ice, and stretching is the goal standard for getting patients back on their feet.
+The patient’s activities have to be modified to allow the tendon to rest.
+Preventive care includes a regimen of long-term stretching on a daily basis to prevent the condition from returning.
 Supportive shoes and custom orthotics are also indicated.

 Haglund’s Deformity May Contribute to Heel Pain